Sessions in showdown to reclaim his old Alabama Senate seat

 Voters expressed a mix of admiration for Sessions and a desire to move on.

-“He is one of the most honest people I’ve ever known…. and loves the state of Alabama,” said Beth Yoder, a 76-year-old retired nurse, who came to a Sessions event.
+“He is one of the most honest people I’ve ever known…. and loves the state of Alabama,” said Beth Yoder, a 76-year-old retired nurse, who came to a Sessions campaign stop over the weekend.

-Jeffrey and Debra Jones of Clanton had Tuberville autograph their hats during a weekend campaign stop before getting a photo in front of his campaign bus.
-Jeffrey Jones said they voted for Sessions in the past but Tuberville will get their vote this time.
+In the Birmingham suburb of Homewood, home builder and Trump supporter Chris Youngs said he voted for Tuberville for U.S. Senate because he didn’t like the way Sessions stepped aside as attorney general from the investigation into Russian involvement in the 2016 election.

-“Before he threw Trump under the bus, I Iiked Jeff Sessions.
-He ain’t got no backbone,” Jeffrey Jones said.
+“Jeff Sessions had his shot.
+You know, I frankly feel he embarrassed the state when he was attorney general and I didn’t want to see him in office again,” said Youngs, 55.